 Aldin is looking at the open air market where only 23 years ago a shelling caused a massacre: 68 people would never come home after trying to get food and supplies for their families.

-From this introduction we move on to check a couple of sights where some significant events took place during the siege.
+From this introduction, we move on to check a couple of sights where some significant events took place during the siege.
 We visit the closed and the open-air market place.
 Both of these places suffered shellings during the busiest time of day, which caused two massacres that would eventually contribute to the NATO forces bombing Serbian forces and ending the war.
 Aldin believes it is no coincidence that these places suffered attacks exactly at that time of day.
 There were people living in the city advising the military forces in the mountains surrounding Sarajevo when and where to shell.
-From the market place we walk towards other sites of suffering, we visit the children memorial statue and a bridge where an important military action took place.
-In between we take a break at Café Vučko, one of the few places that was open during the entire war.
-The name of the restaurant comes from another important event from 20th century Sarajevo: the winter Olympic Games of ‘84.
+From the market place, we walk towards other sites of suffering, we visit the children memorial statue and a bridge where an important military action took place.
+In between, we take a break at Café Vučko, one of the few places that were open during the entire war.
+The name of the restaurant comes from another important event from 20th century Sarajevo: the Winter Olympic Games of ‘84.
 Vučko was the mascot during the Games, and images of him can be found throughout Sarajevo.
-It is a cozy place where we warm up with coffees and hot chocolates.
-From there we go to the Historical museum where we visit the exhibition on the daily life in Sarajevo during the siege.
+It is a cosy place where we warm up with coffees and hot chocolates.
+From there we go to the Historical Museum where we visit the exhibition on daily life in Sarajevo during the siege.
 Here they have some authentic items on display like the devices people built for cooking, and what they used to carry water from for example the brewery to their homes.
 The last bit of the tour consists of a tasting.
-To start with we get a cup of coffee, then there are two snacks that could serve as a main-course and even desert!
+To start with we get a cup of coffee, then there are two snacks that could serve as a main course and even desert!